Siteseen Logo

 Definition of the Curium Element

 A radioactive transuranic metallic element; produced by bombarding plutonium with Helium nuclei.
 A transuranic element means an element with atoms heavier than those of Uranium with an atomic number greater than 92.
 Curium was the third transuranium element to be discovered.
+Curium is very radioactive, more electropositive than Aluminium, chemically reactive.
+The Atomic Number of this element is 96 and the Element Symbol is Cm.

 What is Curium?
 Origin / Meaning of the name Curium